 Depending on your definition of a morning person, I may or may NOT be one.
 I [might] prefer keeping talking to a minimum while my brain wakes up and my limbs respond to its corresponding signals.
-In the morning, I [might] drag around with a cup of hot tea giving silent smiles to morning greetings.
+In the morning, I [might] drag around with a cup of hot tea giving silent smiles in response to cheery greetings.

 My morning rhythm has, on occasion, been interpreted as cranky.
 I have been lectured and teased over the years about my sluggish morning pace.
 Be joyful.
 Be engaging.
 Be different.
 Yes, I have been on the receiving end of such messages.